chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

-# 05 - Create an Azure Kubernetes Cluster
+# 05 - Create an Azure Kubernetes Cluster and configure NGINX Ingress controller

 __This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)__